mzae/my-portfolio/_labs/configuring-securing-acr-aks.md

 ---
-title: "Configuring and Securing Azure Container Registry (ACR) and Azure Kubernetes Service (AKS)"
+title: "Lab Walkthrough: Configuring and Securing ACR and AKS"
 layout: lab
-permalink: /labs/full-acr-aks-walkthrough/
+permalink: /labs/configuring-securing-acr-aks/
 author: Daniel Wanjama
 date: 2025-09-17
 ---

 ## Introduction

 This lab was completed as part of the Microsoft ADC Cybersecurity Skilling Program.
 It focuses on configuring and securing Azure Container Registry (ACR) and Azure Kubernetes Service (AKS).
-The goal was to gain hands-on experience deploying containerized applications in Azure, managing access controls, and applying cloud-native security practices.
+The walkthrough progresses from setup to validation, following a 1–100% completion path with embedded screenshots at key milestones.

 ---

-## Objectives

-- Create and configure Azure Container Registry
-- Build and push Docker image to ACR
-- Deploy AKS cluster and configure secure image pull
-- Assign roles and permissions for AKS-ACR integration
-- Deploy external and internal Kubernetes services
-- Validate access, networking, and dashboard visibility
-- Apply YAML configurations and verify updates
-- Perform resource cleanup and reflect on key learnings

----

-## Walkthrough

-### Task 1: Create Azure Container Registry
+## Progress: 1% – Create Azure Container Registry

 - Created private ACR instance named `acrsecuritylab`
 - Selected Basic SKU and East Africa region